ntno/mkdocs-terminal/documentation/docs/configuration/extensions/python-markdown.md

   - md_in_html
 ```

+From the [Markdown in HTML]{target="_blank"} extension's docs:
-> By default, Markdown ignores any content within a raw HTML block-level
-> element.
-With the `md_in_html` extension enabled, the content of a raw HTML
-> block-level element can be parsed as Markdown by including a `markdown`
-> attribute on the opening tag.
-The `markdown` attribute will be stripped from
-> the output, while all other attributes will be preserved.
+> By default, Markdown ignores any content within a raw HTML block-level element.
+With the `md_in_html` extension enabled, the content of a raw HTML block-level element can be parsed as Markdown by including a `markdown` attribute on the opening tag.
+The `markdown` attribute will be stripped from the output, while all other attributes will be preserved.

 No configuration options are available.
 See reference for usage:

-- [Using annotations]
-- [Using grids]
+- [Group Button]
-- [Image captions]
+- [Figures]

   [Markdown in HTML]: https://python-markdown.github.io/extensions/md_in_html/

-  [Markdown in HTML support]: https://github.com/squidfunk/mkdocs-material/releases/tag/0.1.0
-  [Using annotations]: ../../reference/annotations.md#usage
-  [Using grids]: ../../reference/grids.md#usage
-  [Image captions]: ../../reference/images.md#image-captions
+  [Group Button]: ../../elements/buttons.md#group
+  [Figures]: ../../elements/figure.md#example

 ### Table of Contents